yasaisen/hardPrompt2softPrompt/README.md

 # hardPrompt2softPrompt
-do single step PPO on gemma-7b-it with prefix tuning
+do PPO on gemma-it based with prefix tuning